MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/qualify-lead-convert-opportunity-sales.md

 For information on enabling the improved duplicate detection and merge experience, see [Enable the improved duplicate detection and merge experience](/power-platform/admin/enable-improved-duplicate-detection).

-### An error occurs while qualifying a lead
+### How do I handle lead qualification errors?

-While qualifying a lead, one of the following errors may occur due to duplicate leads:
+While qualifying a lead, one of the following errors occur due to duplicate leads:

 - Lead record was not created or updated because a duplicate of the current record already exists.
 - Opportunity record was not created or updated because a duplicate of the current record already exists.

-When the [duplicate lead detection](enable-duplicate-lead-detection.md) feature is enabled in your organization, the application won't allow qualification of leads if duplicates of that lead exist.
+If the [duplicate lead detection](enable-duplicate-lead-detection.md) feature is enabled in your organization, the application won't allow qualification of leads if duplicates of that lead exist.
 To mitigate the issue, try the following resolutions:

 - Remove the duplicates for the lead and qualify again.
 More information: [Manage duplicate leads](manage-duplicate-leads.md)
 - Go to the leads grid view, select the lead and qualify.
 - Unpublish the rule that is causing the error and qualify the lead again.
-To unpublish the rules,
+Contact your administrator to unpublish the rules.
     1. Go to **Advanced settings** > **Settings** > **System** > **Data Management** > **Duplicate Detection Rules**.
     1. Select the rule and then select **Unpublish**.
-- A rule is required only to create or update the lead, but not required for qualification.
-To ensure that duplicate detection rules don’t run on qualified lead that are present in the application, enable the **Exclude inactive matching records** option and qualify the lead.
-To enable,
+- If a rule is required only to create or update the lead, but not required for qualification, ensure that duplicate detection rules don’t run on qualified leads.
+Enable the **Exclude inactive matching records** option and qualify the lead.
+Contact your administrator to enable the option.
     1. Go to **Advanced settings** > **Settings** > **System** > **Data Management** > **Duplicate Detection Rules**.
-    1. Open and unpubliah the rule.
+    1. Open and unpublish the rule.
     1. Select the **Exclude inactive matching records** option.

         :::image type="content" source="./media/duplicate-records-enable-exclude-inactive-matching-records.png" alt-text="A screenshot of enabling the Exclude inactive matching records option.":::